 When results from clinical trials suggest that our investigational therapies may offer benefits for patients facing life-threatening conditions, OncoSec is committed to bringing that therapy to those patients as quickly and equitably as possible.
-Participation in clinical trials should be the primary route by which patients get access to investigational therapies and contribute to the collection of safety and efficacy data needed to support regulatory approval worldwide.
+OncoSec believes participation in clinical trials should be the primary route by which patients get access to investigational therapies and contribute to the collection of safety and efficacy data needed to support regulatory approval worldwide.

 These clinical studies are needed to demonstrate that the therapy meets the standards for safety and efficacy that government regulatory agencies have established for granting approval.
 Gaining regulatory approval for a therapy is the best way to bring rapid access to the greatest number of patients who may benefit.

-For patients with a serious or life-threatening disease who are ineligible or unable to participate in a clinical trial, use of an expanded access program may be an option.
+For patients with a serious or immediately life-threatening disease who are ineligible or unable to participate in a clinical trial, use of an expanded access program may be an option.
 Depending on country regulations and the program criteria, access to investigational therapies may be provided through Expanded Access Programs (EAP) (known as compassionate use programs in certain jurisdictions), or Country-Specific Authorization to Use Cohorts.